i9or/blog/content/posts/2023-02-07-tic-tac-toe-setup.md

 ```

 Before adding SFML-related code to the game, let's check that the project builds
-without any issues, from the root of the project:
+without any issues from the root of the project:

 ```sh
 cmake --build ./build